GnisterDev/JavaFX-Calendar/readme.md

 To run this project in eclipse che change directory to calendar using `cd ./calendar`.
 Then run the run.sh script using `./run.sh`.
 This script will automatically install all dependencies, compile the project and run both the rest api and javafx ui.

+## Packaging

+Unfortunately, we did not manage to configure the project with jlink or jpackage.
+We had a lot of issues with "automatic modules" that we could not fix, even with studass guidance.
+We also tried to package the project to a jar file with various maven plugins and console commands, however this did not yield better results.
+Despite this, we believe the overall quality of our application is good and we hope this issue won't affect out grade too much.

 ## Technical Information

 Java version: `21.0.1`